payneteasy/reader-example/README.md

 Please see example app-2 how to run and assemble the application for Miura Readers to run on JVM.

+app-3-webstart shows how to run the application from a browser via Java WebStart (https://www.youtube.com/watch?v=OgdUfHqBvmI).

 ### Sample Code

 Implement the IReaderPresenter interface